csmanutd/Rule-hit-counter-auto-enablement/README.md

 For the 1st time run, it will ask for API key/secret and save all the info in the json file.

-If Rule hit count is already enabled, nothing will be updated.
+If rule hit count is already enabled, nothing will be updated.
+**You can enable rule hit count by specific labels.**

 Download the release and execute on Linux:

 ./rhc_enable --config \<pce json file\>
 \* by default, it uses pce.json in the local directory

-**By default, this script will enable rule hit count for all VENs.
-You can use the code in dev branch if you need to enable rhc by specific labels.**